British Aerospace Jetstream 41

-The British Aerospace Jetstream 41 is a turboprop-powered feederliner and regional airliner, designed by British Aerospace as a stretched version of the popular Jetstream 31.
+The British Aerospace Jetstream 41 is a turboprop-powered feederliner and regional airliner, designed by British Aerospace as a stretched version of the Jetstream 31.
 Intended to compete directly with 30-seat aircraft like the Embraer Brasilia, Dornier 328 and Saab 340, the new design eventually accommodated 29 passengers in a two-by-one arrangement like the Jetstream 31.
-Eastern Airways of the UK is the biggest operator of Jetstream 41s in the world, with 14 in the fleet.
+Trans States Airlines of the US was the biggest operator of Jetstream 41s in the world, with 25 in the fleet.

 Design and development

 The Jetstream 41's stretch added 16 ft to the fuselage, consisting of an 8 ft 3 in plug forward of the wing and a 7 ft 9 in plug to the rear; the fuselage design was all-new with no commonality with the old fuselage.
 The wing had increased span and redesigned ailerons and flaps.
 It was mounted below the fuselage, so the spar did not form a step in the cabin aisle.
 This also gave more baggage capacity in larger wing-root fairings.

 The Allied Signal TPE331-14 engines deliver 1,500 shp (1,120 kW), (later 1,650 shp (1,232 kW)), and are mounted in nacelles with increased ground clearance.
 The flightdeck is improved with a modern EFIS setup, and a new windscreen arrangement.
 The J41 was the first turboprop certified to both JAR25 and FAR25 standards.